oeg-upm/TINTOlib-Documentation/docs/source/bie.rst

         - filename: .pkl file path
      -
+   * - :py:data:`generateImages_fit(data, folder)`
+     - Fits the model and generates one synthetic image per instance, organizing them into folders grouped by class

+        - data: Path to the CSV file or a pandas DataFrame containing the input data
+        - folder: Path to the destination folder where the generated images will be saved
+     - Folders with synthetic images
-   * - :py:data:`generateImages(data, folder)`
+   * - :py:data:`generateImages_pred(data, folder)`
-     - Generate one image per instance and group by class in different folder
+     - Generates one synthetic image per instance without fitting a model, organizing them into folders grouped by class

-        - data: path of the CSV or pandas dataframe
+        - data: Path to the CSV file or a pandas DataFrame containing the input data
-        - folder: path of the folder to save results
+        - folder: Path to the destination folder where the generated images will be saved
      - Folders with synthetic images